JunghwanRo/log/README.md

 # To be DONE

-Implement water tank observation and use and charge of it. \
 Picture the lift force implementation. \
-Cover the ideas got from the weekend. \
 Think about what is the best way to take into account the medium while calculating the forces. \
-Prepare 1 page slide for Jan.31st. \
+Prepare 1-page slide for Jan.31st. \
 Added Mass. \
 Wind/Water Current. \
 Consider the state for the medium and implement it if needed. \

 ### Low Priority
-Review the meeting - CTD, sensors for ocean observation. \
 save_code for .py files, WandB. \
 non-fixed energy harvesting underwater. ballon? \

 # DONE
+### 2025.Jan.28

 ### 2025.Jan.27
+Cover the ideas got from the weekend. \
+Review the meeting - CTD, sensors for ocean observation. \
+Implement water tank observation and use and charge of it. \
 Update Squidbot with upper body and bottom body. \
 Pegasus simulator review. \
 Weekly update with PhD.
 Pham. \